 “Lieutenant Nakamaro.”
 General Kuribayashi had stopped his pacing right in front of me.
 Since the War had started, time had not been kind to him.
 His age was only a small fraction of the waning youthfulness that had drained from his complexion not long ago.
 I grimaced as his dark eyes bore into mine with a fierceness that would make any sane man coil in fear.

 “You failed me.”
 I remained silent as I waited for him to continue.
 Stand tall as a statue, motionless as a puppet.
 Show no expression..
-“Your incompetence to comply with authority and undermine orders is to be punished.”
+“Your incompetence to comply with authority and undermining of orders is to be punished.”
 I held my breath, anticipating a blow.
 But none came.
 “Follow me.
 We will discuss this somewhere else.
 Soldiers, remain in position.
 I will be back shortly.”

 Our footsteps echoed through the halls.
 I swallowed and shot a glance at Kuribayashi.
 “Sir.
 I can explain.”
 His gaze remained fixed in front of him, and he showed no signs of recognition.
 “Iwo Jima was a mistake.
 I… I…” He held up his hand and I fell silent.
 We entered a dark room and he clicked on the light switch.
 The bulbs flickered for a few seconds and then produced a yellow light.